 Read on to know more about the types of scheduled banks, their examples, and how they operate in India.

 The RBI grants a scheduled bank status to a financial institution only if it meets certain criteria in the RBI Act of 1934 and the Banking Regulation Act of 1949.
-As per the rules, the bank’s paid-up capital and raised funds must be at least Rs 5 lakh.
+Scheduled banks are those listed in Schedule II of the Reserve Bank of India Act of 1934 and constitute the majority of banks operating under the central bank.
+As per the rules, the bank’s paid-up capital and raised funds must be at least Rs.
+5 lakh.

 Scheduled banks are also members of clearing houses.
 They are responsible for maintaining an average daily cash reserve ratio with the central bank.

 The RBI permits scheduled banks to issue loans at bank rates.
 The RBI has also laid specific management standards in RBI directions for 2015.
 Some of these standards include the selection of the CEO and other senior management personnel, the preservation of capital adequacy, asset quality, and profitability.

 The primary functions of scheduled banks are mentioned below.

 All Scheduled Banks listed with the RBI have major advantages over other banks.

 The list of scheduled banks in India is lengthy due to its many institutions.
 Scheduled banks include all nationalised, cooperative, multinational, and regional rural banks.

 Scheduled banks are further classified as follows:

 Here is a list of scheduled commercial banks in the public and private sectors: